wiebecommajonas/libmat/README.md

 # matrices

-`matrices` is a simple library for doing calculations with matrices and vectors.
-The full documentation can be found here: [rustdocs]
+`matrices` is a simple library for doing calculations with matrices.

 ## Features
 ### Basic operations